Tear gas damage leaves Klamath Falls man with bill for $18K

 Brittain McAuliffe is accused of shooting Danielle Griffin in the head, and leaving her for dead September 9th – sparking a manhunt.

-“We had information that he was hiding in a location on Oak Street.”
-Recalls Klamath Falls Police Chief David Henslee.
+“We had information that he was hiding in a location on Oak Street,” said Klamath Falls Police Chief David Henslee.
 “And we obtained a search warrant from Klamath County Circuit Court to go in and take him into custody.”

 After a lengthy standoff, SWAT teams deployed tear gas.

-“They spent 8 hours in this standoff.”
-Notes Huggins.
+“They spent 8 hours in this standoff,” said Huggins.
 “The bad guy wasn’t in there, and I have a destroyed apartment, and $18,000 worth of damage.”

 Huggins filed a claim with the city’s insurance.
 “I got this letter in the mail that says ‘your claim has been denied’, because the Klamath Falls Police Department were not negligent in this matter.”